mr-habib/ICS4U_Sorting/README.md

 # ICS4U_Sorting

-Your job will be to implement *two* of the following sorting algorithms
+Your job will be to implement *two* of the following sorting algorithms.
+The sorting algorithm should work on any list, and should test each element _lexicographically_ (cast each element to a string before comparing)

 * Selection Sort
 * Insertion Sort